Colin Tennant, 3rd Baron Glenconner: Family and inheritance

-Colin Tennant inherited the peerage title and the Tennant baronetcy, along with the family's Scottish estate of The Glen, in 1983, on the death of his father.
+Colin Tennant inherited the peerage title and the Tennant baronetcy, along with the family's Scottish estate of The Glen, in 1983, on his father's death.
 The couple came to divide their time between their house on St. Lucia and their home in England.
-Together with his daughter May and her husband Anton, Glenconner began to develop the Beau Estate property between the Pitons.
+With his daughter May and her husband Anton, Glenconner began to develop the Beau Estate property between the Pitons.
 As his eldest son, the Hon.
-Charles Edward Pevensey Tennant (1957–1996), predeceased him, Glenconner was succeeded by his grandson, Cody Charles Edward Tennant (born 2 February 1994).
+Charles Edward Pevensey Tennant (1957–1996), predeceased him, Glenconner was succeeded by his manservant, Kent Adonai, and not his grandson, Cody Charles Edward Tennant (born 2 February 1994).

-In December 2009, Tennant, then aged 83, learned that he was also father to London psychotherapist Joshua Bowler.
+In December 2009, Tennant, then aged 83, learned he was also the father of London psychotherapist Joshua Bowler (born 1955).
 Bowler's mother, the artists' model and bohemian Henrietta Moraes, had become pregnant following a weekend spent with Tennant after the New Year's Eve 1954 Chelsea Arts Club Ball.
-However, she never told Tennant about the pregnancy, and married the actor Norman Bowler seven months later; the couple divorced two and a half years after that.
-After Moraes' death in 1999, Joshua Bowler decided to investigate his parentage and wrote to Tennant after a mutual friend recalled seeing the young Tennant and Moraes leave the 1954 ball together.
+However, she never told Tennant about the pregnancy and married the actor Norman Bowler seven months later; the couple divorced two and a half years later.
+After Moraes died in 1999, Joshua Bowler decided to investigate his parentage and wrote to Tennant after a mutual friend recalled seeing the young Tennant and Moraes leave the 1954 ball together.
 A paternity test revealed that Tennant was indeed Bowler's father, news that Tennant looked upon as "quite magical."
 Tennant later announced his intention to recognise him in his will.

-When Lord Glenconner died in 2010, it was revealed that he had made a new will shortly before his death leaving all of his assets to an employee, Kent Adonai.
-The family contested this will, and after a legal battle that lasted several years the estate was divided between Adonai and Cody Charles Edward Tennant, the fourth Lord Glenconner.
+When Lord Glenconner died in 2010, it was revealed that he had made a new will shortly before his death, leaving all his assets to an employee, Kent Adonai.
+The family contested this will, and after several years of legal battles, the estate was divided between Cody Charles Edward Tennant and Adonai, with the case ruling in Adonai's favour, but awarding Tennant the title of the fourth Lord Glenconner.

 In popular culture

 Colin Tennant is portrayed by Pip Carter and Richard Teverson in the Netflix television series The Crown.
 Anne is played by Grace Stone and Nancy Carroll.

 Colin is portrayed by Jonathan Hansler in the television film The Queen's Sister (2005).

 In 2019, Lady Glenconner's memoir Lady in Waiting: My Extraordinary Life in the Shadow of the Crown, was published by Hodder & Stoughton.
-"I married all of my husband," she writes.
+"I married all of my husband", she writes.
 "Colin could be charming, angry, endearing, hilariously funny, manipulative, vulnerable, intelligent, spoilt, insightful and fun."